FOREX-Yen soars as Portuguese bank fears spark safety buying

 The move also came after data showed the steepest drop in Italian industrial output in almost two years.

-The dollar gained 0.30 percent against the euro to $1.3602.
-The greenback also rose 0.20 percent against a broad basket of currencies to 80.151, according to the dollar index .
+The dollar gained 0.25 percent against the euro to $1.3611.
+The greenback also rose 0.17 percent against a broad basket of currencies, according to the dollar index.

 The move came after minutes from the Federal Reserve's June meeting on Wednesday showed a still-dovish central bank and failed to offer any new signals that the Fed is closer to raising interest rates, adding to pressure on the dollar.